dustedmtl/lastu/docs/USERGUIDE.md

 The results table is sortable by all available fields.

-The application generates debug logs to the file `wm2log.txt` and logs executed searches to the file `wm2history.txt`.
+The application generates debug logs to the file `lastu_log.txt` and logs executed searches to the file `lastu_history.txt`.
 These files will by default be located in the same directory as the application itself.
 However, if the directory isn't writable (for whatever reason), the files are written to the user's home directory.

 ### Basic queries